arrow-kt/arrow/kategory-docs/docs/docs/patterns/glossary/README.md

 Type constructors are useful when matched with typeclasses because they help us represent non-parametrized values.
 As type constructors is not a first class feature in Kotlin we use an interface `HK<F, A>` to represent them.
-HK stands for Higher Kind, which is the name of the language feature that allows working directly with type constuctors.
+HK stands for Higher Kind, which is the name of the language feature that allows working directly with type constructors.

 #### Higher Kinds